pubgeo/IARPA-SMART/README.md

 - iMERIT

 # Contact the authors
-Please reach out to pubgeo@jhuapl.edu with any questions or comments.
+Please reach out to iarpa.smart@jhuapl.edu with any questions or feedback.